gnn-tracking/gnn_tracking/README.md

 This repository holds the main python package for the GNN Tracking project.
 See the [readme of the organization][organization-readme] for an overview of the task.

+* 🔋 Batteries included: This repository implements a hole pipeline: from preprocessing to models, to the evaluation of the final performance metrics.
+* ⚡ Built around [pytorch lightning][], our models are easy to train and to restore.
+By using hooks and callbacks, everything remains modular and maintainable.
+* ✅ Tested: Most of the code is guaranteed to run

+[pytorch lightning]: lightning.ai/

 ## 🔥 Installation

 1. Install mamba or micromamba ([installation instructions][mamba install]).